 Dutch breeder Jan Meyering and her friends began experimenting, and within a decade they were able to introduce many of the colors seen in this breed today.
 The breed first came to the United States around 1965.
 Over the years, breeders have continued to perfect and contribute to the breed.

-According to the New England Netherland Dwarf Rabbit Club (NENDRC), some of the breed standards that judges look for include:
+Some of the breed standards that judges look for in Netherland Dwarf Rabbits include:

 - Short, compact body

 - Short legs

 - Large, round head that is situated close to the body